rbb-data/svelte-starter/README.md

 />
 ```

-`drag` can be configured to move an element along a specified axis or within given bounds (check `src/lib/actions/pannable.ts`).
-Also check out `src/lib/components/demo/DraggableCircle.svelte` to see `pannable` and `drag` in action.
+`drag` can be configured to move an element along a specified axis or within given bounds (see `src/lib/actions/pannable.ts`).
+Check out `src/lib/components/demo/DraggableCircle.svelte` to see `pannable` and `drag` in action.

 ## Build and deploy